midhunkalarikkal/FullDomain/Notes/js.md

 - By convention, constructor function names are written in PascalCase (capitalized).
 - When you call a function with new keyword:
   - A new empty object {} is created.
-  - this inside the constructor is set to that new object.
+  - `this` keyword inside the constructor is set to that new object.
   - Properties/methods are added to the object.
   - The new object is returned automatically (unless you explicitly return another object).
-- With new → acts as a constructor and creates an object.
+- With `new` keyword → acts as a constructor and creates an object.
-- Without new → acts as a normal function
+- Without `new` keyword → acts as a normal function
 - If you don’t return anything → the new object (this) is returned by default.
 - If you return a primitive value → it’s ignored, and the object is returned.
 - If you return an object → that object replaces this.